aitomatic/aitomatic-cli/DEVELOPING.md

    aito
    ```

-## Steps to package and distribute CLI to TestPyPI
+## Steps to package and distribute CLI to PyPI

 1. Install `build` to generate distribution packages and `twine` to distribute package to PyPI
    ```shell